PLACENTINO ELEMENTARY SCHOOL

 A nutritious complete lunch that adheres to the National School Lunch Program guidelines, consisting of a protein-rich entree, vegetable, fruit, bread, and milk is available for students to purchase in our cafetorium.
 Students must take either a fruit or vegetable in order for their lunch to be considered complete.

-Copies of the lunch menu are posted in each classroom and posted on our school website.
+Copies of the lunch menu are posted in each classroom and posted on our Food Services website.

 Free and reduced lunches are available to children whose families meet the eligibility criteria, please click here to find the Free and Reduced Form:

-Application forms for these meals are sent home in September and are available in the school office throughout the school year.
+Application forms are available on our district website.
 Parents who qualify and prepay for free and reduced lunch need their child’s student ID number for online payments.
 The Placentino School Office can provide this information to you.
 If you have questions concerning our school lunch program, Ms. Susan Palefsky, our Director of the School Lunch Program, can be reached at 508-429-0673.

 In this school, students have the privilege of eating in the cafeteria with classroom friends.
 Any student who does not cooperate with lunchroom personnel will be referred to the Principal or her designees.
 If inappropriate behavior persists the Principal will take appropriate action.
 Cafeteria privileges may be taken away if a student misbehaves and the student may have to temporarily eat in an alternate location.

 All students riding our school buses must have a bus pass.
-Bus passes must be obtained through an application process at our Central Office 508-429-0654 ext.
-1139.
-Schedules are available on the District website (www.holliston.k12.ma.us).
+Bus passes must be obtained through an application process that can be found on the transportation section of our district website.
+Bus schedules are also available on transportation section of the district website.
 Please print the schedules for future reference.
 These times are tentative and changes are inevitable.
 Please be patient for the first few days of school.
-Our Holliston Schools Bus Coordinator is Mrs. Pat Weston.
-She can be reached at 508-429-0654 extension 1133.

-A note of confirmation to the teacher is required if a student, who is regularly bused, is to be picked up at school.
+For any change in transportation plans please notify the the classroom teacher in writing.
+Without notification, your child will be sent home on their regular bus.
 Children are not to take any bus other than their assigned one due to the limited capacity of the buses.
 Exceptions cannot be made to go to a friend's house or elsewhere after school.
 In case of an emergency, only the Principal or designee may grant permission.
-Students who are being picked up at school need a note.
-Without the note, your child will be sent home on his/her regular bus.
-Some students may become upset when they do not have a note and no one can be contacted at home to verify the after-school plans.
-Good communication is vital.

 Upon arrival at the designated bus stop, students in Kindergarten and Grade 1 must be met by a family member or designated adult in order to depart from the bus.